2024sabuhiabbasov/unit2_2022-project/README.md

 **Fig.8** Shows the location of the sensoring device in an indoor location

 ## 3. The solution provides a mathematical modelling for the Humidity and Temperature levels for each Local and Remote locations.
+From the humidity and temperature that we have collected, we have generated a mathematical model for both humidity and temperature for each local and remote location.
+The mathematical equation generated is below:

 ![Average of sensors for Temperature Inside](https://user-images.githubusercontent.com/111758436/207187630-950ef449-8a65-4b10-9fc3-0f0b17800d23.png)
+**Fig.9** The figure above shows the graph for the average of sensors for the temperature inside (local).
+The equation for this mathematical model is **y = -00007.9(x^2)+0.01x+22.2** It is a quadratic equation which is generated using NumPy with the code below:

 ![Average of sensors for Humidity Inside](https://user-images.githubusercontent.com/111758436/207187983-2ec6a359-a2c6-47a2-88bf-9a78147fae57.png)

 ## 4. The solution provides a comparative analysis for the Humidity and Temperature levels for each Local and Remote locations including mean, standad deviation, minimum, maximum, and median.